asam-adibul/Obsidian/README.md

-This is a repo where I add my notes I have written in
+This is a repo where I add my notes I have written